 The Foyle Young Poets of the Year Award

-Though the Foyle Young Poets of the Year Award has closed for 2020, it will re-open in Spring 2021 – so why not start preparing your students’ entries now?
-It’s totally free to enter for anyone in the world aged 11-17.
+The Foyle Young Poets of the Year Award 2021 is open and we would love for your students to enter this year’s competition that is being judged by the incredible Yomi Sode and Clare Pollard.
+The competition is open to anyone from across the world aged 11-17 years old.
+The deadline is the 31 July 2021.
+Go to foyleyoungpoets.org to enter the competition and check out our jammed pack webpage dedicated to the Foyle Young Poets Competition.
+Here you will find helpful writing tips from poets, teachers and previous winners, winning poems and interesting facts about the competition.
 Everyone who enters receives a participatory certificate and the chance to be chosen as one of the top 100 poets.
 Get inspired by reading last year’s top 15 winning poems and the 85 commended poems.
 Class sets and individual entries welcome.
-The 2020 winners’ anthology will be available in March 2021.
-If you’d like to request a class pack of anthologies, and if you have any queries about the competition, get in touch at [email protected].
+The 2020 winners’ anthology is available online.
+You can also request a class pack of anthologies, and if you have any queries about the competition, get in touch at [email protected].

 For every year of the Foyle Young Poets competition, we appoint Teacher Trailblazers.
 These are teachers from across the UK who have demonstrated excellence in teaching poetry and encouraging young people to share their voices and poems.
 Here are some fun and creative teaching resources written by our amazing Teacher Trailblazers that work for any educational environment, including at home.